Sudan violence: Family must 'move today' to escape Sudan violence

 Mr Gilles confirmed Jennifer had received text contact from UK officials but was awaiting a phone call.

+But Mr Gillies criticised the UK government's response to the crisis as "shameful" and said it had been jolted into action by media coverage.

+He said: "There has been a full military effort for the government staff but not the civilians that have been left behind feeling abandoned at the moment."

-Mr Gillies said Jennifer went to her teaching job one day and the next day the airport was bombed.
+Mr Gillies previously told how Jennifer went to her teaching job one day and the next day the airport was bombed.

-He also criticised the UK government's response as "an embarrassment" and said it had been jolted into responding by the media coverage.

-Mr Gilles previously described his niece's situation as "pretty desperate" and said the family were running low on food and water.
+On Monday he described his niece's situation as "pretty desperate" and said the family were running low on food and water.

+Romisa Albashir told Good Morning Scotland her family in Sudan had experienced the full horror of the conflict.

+Ms Albashir, who lives in Aberdeen, said: "A friend of my uncle's a few days ago, for example, was going in to the one hospital that was still open.

+"He was going in for dialysis.
+He got shot dead in the hospital.

+"This is someone I have known since I was a wee girl.
+That's the situation they are living in."

-On Monday a terrified Scottish family told of the gunshots at their door, as they try to flee the violence in Sudan.
+On Monday a terrified Scottish family told of gunshots at their door, as they tried to flee the violence in Sudan.

 Amar Osman from Dunfermline, who is visiting relatives near Khartoum, said the situation was "very scary".